MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/create-apply-retention-labels.md

 In addition, when you use [SharePoint Syntex](../contentunderstanding/index.md) and publish retention labels to SharePoint locations, you can [apply a retention label to a document understanding model](../contentunderstanding/apply-a-retention-label-to-a-model.md) so that identified documents are automatically labeled.

+After content is labeled, see the following information to understand when the applied label can be removed or changed: [Only one retention label at a time](retention.md#only-one-retention-label-at-a-time).

 ### Manually apply retention labels

 End users, as well as administrators, can manually apply retention labels from the following locations: